Dre Campbell Farm

 13. Azera Gardening

-This product is another organic insecticide containing Azadirachtin from neem seeds.
+This product is another organic insecticide containing azadirachtin from neem seeds.
 It also contains pyrethrins derived from some chrysanthemum flowers.

 14. Bug Buster-O

-Monterey Bug Buster-O is also an organic insecticide that quickly kills fungus gnats and other pests.
+Monterey Bug Buster-O is an organic insecticide that quickly kills fungus gnats and other pests.
 Dilute according to the product instructions and spray at the first sign of plant gnats.

 Aim the spray at the flying adult gnats.
 Spray around plants and seedlings to kill others and destroy larvae.